AMMA-Family/android-navigation-deeplinks/README.md

     implementation(project(":navigation-deep-links"))
 }
 ```
-#### Not necessary
+#### Advanced options
-If you want additional behavior, you can config the flags.
+If you want additional behavior you can config the flags.
 ```kotlin
 configure<family.amma.deep_link.gradle_plugin.DeepLinksPluginExtension> {
     generateByDestinations = true // Generation of a separate file with deep links for each destination.